Creating and Maintaining a Mapping Table

 - Narrow fixed-length key (

-nchar(12)) improves index performance - Joins through the mapping table remain efficient even as data grows
+nchar(12)) supports efficient indexing - Joins through the mapping table remain predictable and scalable

 Stability